richardhob/claw/notes/20-pwm-clock.md

-# Generic Timer
+# Generic Timer (Wont' Work)

-We can potentially use the PWM for the FAN for the timer, by settings the `FAST_PWM_FAN` frequency:
+I wrote this bit thinking this _might_ work... but it probably won't without Interrupts.
+The main problem with the GCODE is that the GCODE command has to resolve before the next one can execute.
+So having things like "do this while this other thing is happening" is not possible.
+Sad!

+Anways, here's some notes on the PWM and FAN settings!

 ## Fast PWM Fan Frequency Scaling